 What makes you enthusiastic about your work?

-Having gone overseas for 15 years out of conviction that it was where the Lord was leading us, then it becomes part of who you are and you recognise that the Gospel is not just for us – it’s for every person on the planet.
-Taking the transforming Gospel to the corners of the earth is so important and motivates me in all I do.
+Having gone overseas for 15 years out of conviction that it was where the Lord was leading us, then it becomes part of who you are and you recognise that the gospel isn’t just for us – it’s for every person on the planet.
+Taking the transforming gospel to the corners of the earth is so important and motivates me in all I do.

 How have you seen God working through your job?

-It can be hard to define the fruits in ministry sometimes because we don’t always see how God moves, we just know that He does.
-Sometimes you see things lining up so well when people go and serve.
-Other times, it can be supporting people who have crashed and you’re helping build them up again so they continue to serve.
+It can be hard to define the fruits in ministry sometimes because we don’t always see how God moves, we just know that he does.
+Sometimes, you see things lining up so well when people go and serve.
+Other times, it can be supporting people who’ve crashed and you’re helping build them up again so they continue to serve.
 Or, it’s answered prayer on numerous occasions.

 How have you been involved in mission in the past?

-My family and I served overseas for 15 years, from 2000-2015 we worked in West Africa, first doing church planting among the Fulani people, then in the last 5 years we were involved in theological education, training Fulani-speaking Christians in Ministry.
+My family and I served overseas for 15 years.
+From 2000-2015 we worked in West Africa, first doing church planting among the Fulani people, then in the last five years, we were involved in theological education, training Fulani-speaking Christians in ministry.

 How can we pray for you?

-• Helping enquirers to discern whether this is where the Lord is leading them, and in what shape their ministry will take.
+Helping enquirers to discern whether this is where the Lord is leading them, and what shape their ministry will take.

 In 2011, Violet Myambo, a teacher at a Zimbabwe mission high school, was approached by two young sisters whose father had died and whose mother was unable to work.